ajitpsakri/levelOne-InterviewPreap/neog-interview-sample-questions.md

 1. What are promises?
 1. Difference between js and jsx
 1. Explain how Internet works
-1. Difference between React.js and vanilla js
+1. Why React.js is better than vanilla js